data-engineering-helpers/data-contracts/README.md

 * Link to the article: https://dataproducts.substack.com/p/the-rise-of-data-contracts

 # Specifications
-* Data contract as code (DCaC) principle: The data contracts must be specified thanks to an [Interface Definition Language (IDL)](https://en.wikipedia.org/wiki/Interface_description_language), for instance [Smithy](https://smithy.io/) or [Protobuf](https://protobuf.dev/)
+* Data contract as code (DCaC) principle: the data contracts must be specified thanks to an [Interface Definition Language (IDL)](https://en.wikipedia.org/wiki/Interface_description_language), for instance [Smithy](https://smithy.io/) or [Protobuf](https://protobuf.dev/)
 * Shift-left principle: as much as meta-data as possible should be written directly within the IDL-based data contracts, potentially through annotations and/or naming conventions as comments
-* The idea behind the two above-mentioned principles is to have the IDL-based specifications incarnating the
+* The idea behind the two above-mentioned principles is to have the IDL-based specifications materializing the
   [single version of the truth (SVOT)](https://en.wikipedia.org/wiki/Single_version_of_the_truth) for the data sets, while benefitting from the whole automation and tooling that an open standard such as Smithy and Protobuf bring